Wyss Foundation: Wyss Campaign for Nature

-Environmental journalism, education, art
+Environmental journalism, education, and art funding

-The Wyss Foundation has supported environmental journalism, children's education and health initiatives.
+The Wyss Foundation has supported environmental journalism, children's education, and health initiatives.
 The organization has supported the Center for Budget and Policy Priorities, the Constitutional Accountability Center, and Health Leads.
 During the mid 2010s, the foundation contributed $385,000 to help the Society of Environmental Journalists create new environmental journalism positions dedicated to High Country News and the Los Angeles Times.
 The organization contributed to the Georgetown University Center for Children and Families annually from 2014 to 2017.

-The foundation has contributed to the Beyeler Foundation, an art museum in Riehen, Switzerland, and pledged funds for an extension of the museum planned for 2016.
-In 2018, Science published the Global Fishing Watch study of global fishing operations, a comprehensive, five-year study that was partially funded by Wyss.
+The foundation has also contributed to the Beyeler Foundation, an art museum in Riehen, Switzerland, and pledged funds for an extension of the museum planned for 2016.
+In 2018, Science published the Global Fishing Watch study of global fishing operations, a five-year study that was partially funded by Wyss.